 Another common cause of tech-related errors, and one that has medical experts very concerned, is the threat of alarm fatigue.
 Alarms that are constantly monitoring patients and beeping to denote even slight changes in condition are now very popular in hospitals.
 This has unfortunately led to the development of a syndrome called “alarm fatigue.”
 This is when nurses get used to the frequent beeping of the alarms, tune them out and fail to respond when there are serious alerts that require their attention.
 Frequent notifications have been found to be a possible cause of alarm fatigue which endangers patients and their safety.

 Errors with automated dispensing cabinets are also being more frequently reported.
 The risk of unsafe overrides is ever present, and poses a potential threat to patient safety.

 Overall, the use of technology in hospitals by heath care providers has been very beneficial to patients.
 The hope is that we can expect patients to only become safer in the decades ahead as medical technologies advance.
 However, with every new technology that is introduced into the health care field, the risk of harm, especially that associated with human influences, is always very real.

 If you or a loved one have been injured as a result of a medication error, or any other sort of error by a health care provider such as a doctor, nurse or technician, you may be eligible to file a claim for compensation for your losses.
 You may qualify to recover damages that can include medical costs, lost income, and pain and suffering.
-Call an Atlanta medical malpractice attorney at the Katz Law Firm, and discuss your options for a medical malpractice claim for damages.
+Call an Atlanta medical malpractice attorney at the Katz Personal Injury Lawyers, and discuss your options for a medical malpractice claim for damages.
 Initial consultations are free.